georgewatson/spookify/README.md

 | Donald Trump     | Demon-ald T-pumpkin   | Coal-d T-jumper   |
 | Theresa May      | T-eerie-sa Candy      | Cheers-a Mary     |
 | Ubuntu           | U-haunt-u             | U-fun-tu          |

+## Licensing
+This software is made available under an MIT License.
+See the `LICENSE` file for more information.

+This allows you to do whatever you want with the software, free of charge, including making modifications and distributing it commercially, provided you retain the contents of the (very short) `LICENSE` file in an appropriate place in all copies you distribute.
+This file includes an attribution to the authors of this repository.

+All potential contributors are expected to license their contributions under the same licence, and *may* add their names to the copyright notice in a pull request.

+Although no patents are, at present, claimed on this software, for the avoidance of doubt, the "without limitation" line in the license text is considered by the authors to be an explicit licence of any relevant patents.